-Student budgets can include the following: conference registration/membership, airfare (including baggage) and/or ground transportation, lodging, and $30 per diem for meals.
+Student budgets must be as detailed as possible and can include the following: conference registration/membership, airfare (including baggage) and/or ground transportation, lodging, and $30 per diem for meals.
 Budgets should not include the following: travel insurance, airline upgrades, data plans, and other incidentals.

 Students will not be required to submit Concur reports post-travel, and do not need to provide receipts after the trip.

 Summary Report: Within 30 days of return, students who have received funding must submit 1-2 paragraphs summarizing the impact of the award on their research or professional development.
 Students will upload their reports to the 2019-20 Summary Reports folder in Box: https://rice.app.box.com/folder/82059129866.